Mwi-haki/alx-system_engineering-devops/0x00-shell_basics/README.md

 first script is setting bash
-second script copies all the HTML files from the current working directory to the parent of the working directory
+second script moves all files beginning with an uppercase letter to the directory /tmp/u